-In 2017, the Compensation Committee of the Board of Directors recommended, and the Board approved a revised compensation plan pursuant to which all board fees are paid in common stock of the Company.
-Payment to the Board of Directors in shares of the Company's common stock is made after the close of the quarter in which the compensation is earned.
-During the three months ended March 31, 2019 and 2018, the Company issued 21,415 and 49,519 shares, respectively, of common stock to its Board members for fees earned.
+In 2017, the Compensation Committee of the Board of Directors recommended, and the Board approved a revised compensation plan pursuant to which each board member may choose to receive payment of all annual board fees in common stock of the Company.
+Net payment to the Board of Directors in shares of the Company's common stock is made after the close of the quarter in which the compensation is earned, with the appropriate federal and state taxes thereon paid in cash directly to the taxing authority.
+Generally, directors who are citizens and residents of the United States receive their annual board fees in the form of stock, and directors who are not citizens and residents of the United States receive payment of their annual board fees in cash.
+During the three months ended June 30, 2019 and 2018, the Company issued 16,708 and 27,925 shares, respectively, of common stock to its Board members for fees earned.
+During the six months ended June 30, 2019 and 2018, the Company issued 38,123 and 77,444 shares, respectively, of common stock to its Board members for fees earned.
+The appropriate federal and state taxes thereon was paid in cash directly to the taxing authority.

 Note 12.
-No Subsequent Events
+Subsequent Events

-The Company has evaluated its subsequent events from March 31, 2019 through the date these condensed consolidated financial statements were issued and has determined that there are no subsequent events requiring disclosure in these condensed consolidated financial statements.
+The Company has evaluated its subsequent events from June 30, 2019 through the date these condensed consolidated financial statements were issued and has determined that there are no subsequent events requiring disclosure in these condensed consolidated financial statements other than the item noted below.